 Final pay is what an employer owes an employee when their employment ends.

-It should be paid to an employee on their last day of work or on the next scheduled pay day, unless an award, registered agreement or employment contract says otherwise.
+It should be paid to an employee on their last day of work or on the next scheduled pay day, unless an award, employment contract, enterprise agreement or other registered agreement says otherwise.

 Final pay payments

 An employee should get the following entitlements in their final pay:

 - outstanding wages for hours they have worked, including penalty rates and allowances

 - annual leave loading

 - accrued or pro rata long service leave

 Sick and carer’s leave is not paid out when employment ends.